History delayed by rain! The MLB Speedway Classic at Bristol suspended for Braves and Reds

 The first delay at the historic bullring of a racetrack came after the ceremonial first pitch featuring a pair of Hall of Famers in Johnny Bench and Chipper Jones, joined by NASCAR drivers Kyle Busch and Chase Elliott.
 The second with one out in the bottom of the first led to the game being pushed back a day, much like a red flag in motorsports.

-Fans who stuck out the first delay started heading toward the exits before the game was delayed until Sunday.
+Fans who stuck out the first delay of 2 hours, 17 minutes started heading toward the exits before the game was postponed with the Reds holding a 1-0 lead.

 It was an unwelcome detour for the long-planned event mixing baseball and NASCAR.